SheetJS/sheetjs/README.md

   XLSM and XLSB store the VBA CFB object in `xl/vbaProject.bin`.
 BIFF8 XLS mixes the VBA entries alongside the core Workbook entry, so the library generates a new XLSB-compatible blob from the XLS CFB container.
+- `codepage` is applied to BIFF2 - BIFF5 files without `CodePage` records and to CSV files without BOM in `type:"binary"`.
+BIFF8 XLS always defaults to 1200.
 - Currently only XOR encryption is supported.
 Unsupported error will be thrown for files employing other encryption methods.
 - WTF is mainly for development.
 By default, the parser will suppress read